 RAMPLEN, Thomas.
 1419.
-Private.
+Private KEH.
 Prior service in Botha's Natal Horse in German West Africa in 1915.
-Saw service with KEH 7/1916 to 11/1916 in France.
-Later served as a Lance Corporal in the South African Engineer Corps and died aged 72 in service on 22/01/1945.
-Son of George A. Ramplen and Matilda Ramplen.
+Saw service with KEH 12/01/1916 to 26/11/1916 in France.
+Awarded Sliver War Badge 312,539.
+Later Lance Corporal in the South African Engineer Corps and died aged 72 on 22/01/1945.
+Son of George A Ramplen and Matilda Ramplen.
 Buried at PORT ELIZABETH (SOUTH END) CEMETERY, Eastern Cape, South Africa.
+Entitled to British War and Victory Medals.

 RAMSDEN, Ludlan.
 D/15347.
 Corporal Dragoon Guards, Corporal KEH, Corporal Corps of DragoonsRAMSEY, C. Lieutenant KEH.
 Captain in photograph Marlborough Barracks, Dublin 1918 see Figure 33.
 Portrait photograph wearing second pattern Officer's KEH headdress badge (Copyright Imperial War Museum HU 124675).
 RANDALL, .
 Private.
 Trooper Randall named in 1904 King's Colonials St Albans camp photograph and Trooper Stevens also named (photograph shown under STEVENS in Nominal Roll 'S' photographs).